dwcampbell-ccst/company-website/README.md

 1. Create an admin user in Supabase Auth, then insert a matching row into `public.profiles` with `role='admin'`.
 2. Login at `/login`.
-3. Manage pages at `/admin/pages` and posts at `/admin/posts`.
+3. Manage posts at `/admin/posts`, page HTML/hero fields at `/admin/pages`, and all other text-only copy at `/admin/content`.
 Public pages and the blog read directly from Supabase.

 ## Contact form